Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

-Then I waited, and waited and waited.
-Last week my real estate agent informed me that the bank countered my offer at $895,000.
+Then I waited, and waited, and waited.
+Last week, my real estate agent informed me that the bank countered my offer at $895,000.
 I can’t afford that much, so I countered at my maximum, $825,000.
-My offer was rejected and the home is now in escrow with someone else.
-Frustrated with short sale waiting game.
+My offer was rejected, and the home is now in escrow with someone else.
+Frustrated with the short-sale waiting game.

 Dear Frustrated,